 This is not so easy, because thought patterns are often firmly anchored in our subconscious.
-This also applies to your self-image!
-The most helpful thing is to become aware of and, above all, to accept the fact that thinking habits exist.
+By the way, this also applies to your self-image!
+The most helpful thing is to make yourself aware and above all to acceptthat habits of thought do exist.
 It is neither useful nor possible to eliminate them completely - but to transform them.

 The next time you meet a stranger, you should first stop and observe yourself: Have you already formed a picture, even though you have not yet exchanged a single word with each other?
 In this case, it is useful to say to yourself, "These assessments are based on my habits of thought.
 They are by no means necessarily correct."